ucsb-cs111/w20/_lectures/lect04.md

 - This week's big idea: Matrix Factorizations

-- More on solving Ax = b by LU factorization:
+- More on solving Ax = b by Gaussian elimination:
   - Residual b - Ax, residual norm
   - Details of lower triangular solve
   - Complexity analysis of LU factorization and triangular solve